dcamriff/wdi-project-3-dcr/README.md

  ## FEATURES
  - Create, View, Delete, and Update Family Members
- - Create, View, Delete, and Update Chores connected to a user
- - View, Update, and Delete Reward Details
  - Responsiveness on different screen sizes
  - Animation

  ## FUTURE DEVELOPMENT
+ - Admin view
+ - Create, View, Delete, and Update Chores connected to a user
+ - View, Update, and Delete Reward Details
  - Ability to like and dislike chores with a thumbs up/down button
  - Ability to text parents when a chore is completed
+ - YouTube API to show example videos for more detailed chores